avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

  Some of the tools require different packages to unpickle files (different versions of scikit-learn).
 There will be a warning informing you if the wrong version is ran.

   The scripts take guides of length 20 and score them assuming PAM NGG.
+All the guide positions are standardized to 0-19, where 19 is the position adjacent to the PAM.